 Historically, the climate modelling community has been cautious about weighting or eliminating poorly performing members due to the difficulties of linking performance over the historical period with future projection plausibility defaulting to a 'one model, one vote' approach (e.g. Knutti, 2010; IPCC, 2007, 2013).
-However, an Whetton et al. (2007) evaluate the link between model performance in the historical period and model performance for future projections by investigating the model similarity in patterns of the current climate and the inter-model similarity in regional patterns in response to CO2 forcing.
+Whetton et al. (2007) evaluate the link between model performance in the historical period and model performance for future projections by investigating the model similarity in patterns of the current climate and the inter-model similarity in regional patterns in response to CO2 forcing.
 They find that similarity in current climate regional patterns of temperature, precipitation and MSLP from GCMs is related to similarity in the patterns of change of these variables in the models.

-In addition while global temperature biases in the historical record are not correlated with future projected warming (e.g., Flato et al., 201).
+In addition while global temperature biases in the historical record are not correlated with future projected warming (e.g., Flato et al., 2013).
 This is not the case regionally for Europe, where biases in the summer temperatures have been found to be important for constraining future projections (Selten et al., 2020).
 In addition projections of the Artic sea ice extent have also been linked to historical temperature biases (Knutti et al., 2017).

-An increasing body of literature demonstrates cases where there are shortcomings does link short comings in the ability of an individual a model to realistically represent an observed baseline climatology are to being an indicator that the model's models' future projections are less reliable (e.g. Whetton et al., 2007; Overland et al., 2011; Lutz et al., 2016; Jin et al., 2020; Chen et al., 2022; Ru .Further, for the purposes of applying models in impact studies at the regional scale, very unrealistic models may be of limited use if they require excessive bias correction. (e.g., Whetton et al., 2007; Overland et al., 2011; Lutz et al., 2016; Jin et al., 2020; Chen et al.
+An increasing body of literature does link short comings in the ability of a model to realistically represent an observed baseline to being an indicator that the models' future projections are less reliable (e.g., Whetton et al., 2007; Overland et al., 2011; Lutz et al., 2016; Jin et al., 2020; Chen et al., 2022; Ruane and McDermid, 2017).

 Regional model sub-selection is guided by a range of choices and there is always an element of subjectivity in terms of how the criteria are determined.
-For example, if a model performs well for a particular target variable, but then performs poorly in another season, variable, or location, this indicates that the regional climate processes are suspect (Whetton et al., 2007; Overland et al., 201
+For example, if a model performs well for a particular target variable, but then performs poorly in another season, variable, or location, this indicates that the regional climate processes are suspect (Whetton et al., 2007; Overland et al., 2011).

 To assess the model performance in terms of the regional climate processes, we firstly identify the key drivers of the European climate as our criteria.
 We then use these to assess the performance of the CMIP6 models across a range of variables.
 The approach that we take one of elimination rather than selection and we do not recommend any individual model.
-Rather in our examples of approach to sub-selection, we examine the impact on the projection range from the elimination of the models that perform relatively poorly in these key criteria.
+Rather in our examples of approach to sub-selection, we examine the impact on the projection range from the elimination of the models that

+55 perform relatively poorly in these key criteria.

-While these there are strong arguments for filtering the ensembles for regional applications, the practical implementation requires us to navigate several challenges, such as how to select appropriate criteria, where the appropriate thresholds should lie for 'acceptable' vs 'unacceptable' models, and how to deal with models that perform well against some criteria but poorly against others.
+While there are strong arguments for filtering the ensembles for regional applications, the practical implementation requires us to navigate several challenges, such as how to select appropriate criteria, where the appropriate thresholds should lie for 'acceptable' vs 'unacceptable' models, and how to deal with models that perform well against some criteria but poorly against

+- 60 others.
 This inevitably introduces a degree of subjectivity in both the selection of the qualifying criteria and deciding the appropriate thresholds.
-For example, assessments of future changes in wintertime winter-time extreme rainfall in northern Europe are likely to emphasise the ability of simulations to capture the observed storm track position, whereas those assessments looking at summertime heat waves in central Europe may place more emphasis on ability of models to adequately represent summer blocking and land-atmosphere interaction processes.
-Advances in model development have led to significant improvements in the realism of regional processes, with incremental improvements in a number of long-standing biases and key processes (Bock et al., 2020).
+For example, assessments of future changes in winter-time extreme rainfall in northern Europe are likely to emphasise the ability of simulations to capture the observed storm track position, whereas those assessments looking at summertime heat waves in central Europe may place more emphasis on ability of models to adequately represent summer blocking and land-atmosphere interaction processes.
+Advances in model development have led to significant improvements - 65 in the realism of regional processes, with incremental improvements in a number of long-standing biases and key processes (Bock et al., 2020).